Kyle-CyberUK/cybersecurity-notes/Fundamentals/cryptography.md

   1. Asymmetric is used to securely exchange a symmetric key.
   2. Symmetric is then used as it is faster.

+## XOR Operation
+- Binary operation used in encryption.
+- Represented by the symbol ⊕ or ^.
+- Examples:
+  - 0 ⊕ 0 = 0
+  - 0 ⊕ 1 = 1

 ## Relevance
 - Cryptography supports confidentiality by keeping data secure and integrity by preventing modification.
 It also ensures secure communication over untrusted networks.